 In the world of Bleach, a Soul Reaper is nothing without their bladed partner, the Zanpakutō.
 In addition to being a Soul Reaper's main weapon for combat, these Japanese-style swords also contain hidden powers called Bankai, that give their wielder extraordinary advantages in combat.
 One Zanpakutō can summon a skeleton snake demon, whereas another calls forth an indestructible samurai giant.

-There are an amazing amount of incredibly powerful Bankai wielded by heroes and Bleach villains alike, but which ones are truly supreme?
+There is an amazing number of incredibly powerful Bankai wielded by heroes and Bleach villains alike, but which ones are truly supreme?

 It's only fitting that an oddball characer like Kisuke Urahara wields a Bankai that's a little out of the ordinary.
 The Kannonbiraki Benihime Aratame takes the form of a massive, beautiful woman with braided hair arranged in loops.
 When it's called forth, it offers Urahara the power to restructure anything to his liking.
 This restructuring can be used for offense or defense, as the Bankai can split open structures, repair buildings, and heal physical wounds.